coreylowman/lacadia/design/MAGE.md

 --- | --- | --- | ---
 long | depends | instant aoe | -

-All enemies affected by burn in a medium radius around the caster, are instantly dealt the remaining damage of the burn
+All enemies affected by burn or soulburn in a medium radius around the caster, are instantly dealt the remaining damage of the effect

 ##### V. Dragon’s Breath